-In Pennsylvania, a parent considering moving with...Read more »
+In Pennsylvania, a parent considering moving...Read more »

 My wife has been helping me pay her something since they are my kids & I make any money I can through odd jobs and now she is taking me to court.
 Will any of those payments count (I have all cx checks)?
 Will my wife's income play any part on what I owe?

 In PA child support is determined by a calculation based on the parties' net monthly incomes.
 Therefore your wife's income will also be considered when determining a support obligation.
-Expenses related to the children, such as costs for daycare, health insurance, co-pays, private school tuition...Read more »
+Expenses related to the children, such as costs for daycare, health insurance, co-pays, private...Read more »

 He was never required to register for Megan's Law and got 11 months probation 27 years ago.Is this something that can be used against me in a custody case with my 6 year old daughter who calls him dad?